If you're looking to increase the traffic to your blog over the next year, SEO is a great way to do it.

 The first thing you’re going to want to do once you’ve got an idea for your article is some audience research into the queries people are using to find the information you’re writing about.

-I usually separate this out into two sets of keywords for each topic I'm covering, one being the primary keyword and the other being secondary keywords.
+I usually separate this into two sets of keywords for each topic I'm covering, one being the primary keyword and the other being secondary keywords.

 What is a primary keyword?

 A primary keyword should represent the overarching topic of your article.
-This is usually also the highest volume keyword your audience searches within a topic from your research.
+This is usually the highest volume keyword your audience searches within a topic from your research.
 In some cases, this is also called a parent keyword.

 What are secondary keywords?